-Proposals that would result in the expansion of existing facilities will be supported.
+Proposals that would result in the expansion of existing facilities will be supported provided that they would not have a significant adverse impact upon the character of the area, adjoining uses or the amenities of local residents either through their built form, proposed use or traffic generated.
 New green spaces and facilities should be accessible to residents with limited mobility and include features such as benches and well-maintained paths.